-Doug Russell Appointment as Director of Chapter Services
+Doug Russell Appointed as Director of Chapter Services

 The Central Office is pleased to announce the appointment of Doug Russell (Western Kentucky University, 2010) as director of chapter services.
 In his new role, Doug will assume primary responsibility for service delivery to chapters and chapter members, primarily through the chapter consultant program.
 He will work collaboratively with programming, alumni services and growth to ensure the provision of quality services continues to the membership.
 He will begin his new duties May 8, 2017 and report to Chief Operating Officer Jack Kreman.